jbsimple/simple-patches/readme.md

   - Field to input notes.
   - Hijacks existing modal layout for data entry (with animations).
 - On all pages; CSS additions to header and clock buttons to handle the additional buttons.
+- On all pages; Added details and CSS modifications to product modal:
+  - Added a label for the product to print the created date.
+  - Added a label for the product to print the status, color-coded.
-- On all pages; When opening the product modal, the number of images on each item appears in the table as a new column (uses reports).
+  - Added a label for the product displaying the number of pictures on the product.
-- On all pages; When opening the product modal, the filename of the first image is in the wrapper of other "at a glance" statistics".
+  - If the product has images, added a label for the product displaying the filename of the first picture of the product.
+  - Added a column to the items table for when that item was created.
+  - Added a column to the items table for the number of images specifically on the item.
+  - Adjusted the width of various columns to make it fit better; shrunk location width, expanded width of created, sku and condition name.
+  - Adjusted some of the heading labels to make them shorter, better for width (In Stock and Stock Available).
 - On all pages; Added a refresh check to clock in tasks, every minute it checks and applies the clock-in task if it has changed.
 - On product and item pages; CSS fix for layout of cards.
 - On product and item pages; CSS fix for image box being too small.